rohit12crj/Study-Notes/Github-Actions/notes.md

 ✅  how will u make pipeline faster ? explain with respect to github cache

-✅ how will u invoke manual , push , pull , child & master , cron workflow
+✅ how will u invoke manual , push , pull , reusable workflow , cron workflow

 ✅ explain ci & cd with different pipelines